thibaultcha/lua-resty-mlcache/README.md

 - Can invalidate cached entities accross workers via a custom IPC (inter-process communication) module.

-The cache levels hierarchy is:
+The cache level hierarchy is:
-- 1. LRU: Least Recently Used Lua-land cache using [lua-resty-lru] for fast lookup, without exhausting the workers Lua VM memory.
+1. **LRU**: Least Recently Used Lua-land cache using [lua-resty-lrucache] for fast lookup, without exhausting the workers Lua VM memory.
-- 2. shm: `lua_shared_dict` object to avoid running callback if another worker already did.
+2. **shm**: `lua_shared_dict` object to avoid running callback if another worker already did.
-- 3. callback: a custom function that will only be run by a single worker to avoid the dogpile effect.
+3. **callback**: a custom function that will only be run by a single worker to avoid the dogpile effect (via [lua-resty-lock]).

 ### Table of Contents